amirkian007/vue-awesome-sidebar/README.md

   nuxtApp.vueApp.use(vueAwesomeSidebar);
 });
 ```
-or import the component locally :
+or Install the component loacally :
 ```js
 //App.vue
 import vueAwesomeSidebar from 'vue-awesome-sidebar'